 Electricity: The standard voltage in Greece is 230V with a frequency of 50 Hz.
 The outlets are the same as in the rest of Europe, meaning all US travelers will need adapters.

-From the Acropolis to the Laganas Beach – our ultimate ten-day itinerary for Greece includes all the major tourist spots.
+From the Acropolis, a stunning UNESCO world heritage site, to the Laganas Beach – our ultimate Greece itinerary for 10 days includes all the major tourist spots.
 We’re starting in Athens, making our way through the most beautiful islands, and heading back to the capital city for the flight back home.

 Athens International Airport is the largest of its kind in Greece, so let’s assume you’re arriving there.
-We’re kicking off this itinerary with a quick historic tour of one of the oldest cities in the world!
+We’re kicking off this itinerary with a quick historic tour of one of the oldest cities in the world, in mainland Greece!

-Athens is a city famous for its history, but it’s never the first thing that comes to mind when you think of a relaxing vacation in Greece.
+Athens is a city famous for its history, but it’s never the first thing that comes to mind when you think of a relaxing Greek vacation.
 It’s crowded, a bit rough, and an absolute must if you’re even remotely interested in Greek history and mythology.

 Go visit the Acropolis, the Parthenon, the Temple of the Olympian Zeus, the Ancient Agora, and Panathenaic Stadium.
 Spend some time at the Acropolis Museum, the National Archeological Museum, the Benaki Museum, and the National Gardens.
 All of the famous ancient attractions are within walking distance of one another, so consider it a walking tour of Athens.
 And don’t worry if you don’t get to see absolutely everything – we’ll be back in Athens after a few days.